kcf-jackson/sketch-doc/pages/getting_started.md

     &lt;script src=&quot;data:application/javascript;base64,cGVyc29uID0gZnVuY3Rpb24oaWQpIHsKICAgIGxldCByZXMKICAgIHJlcyA9IHsgaWQ6IGlkLCB4OiBSLnJ1bmlmKDEsIDAsIDQwMCksIHk6IFIucnVuaWYoMSwgMCwgMzAwKSwgdng6IFIucnVuaWYoMSwgLTIsIDIpLCB2eTogUi5ydW5pZigxLCAtMiwgMikgfQogICAgcmV0dXJuKHJlcykKfQptb3ZlID0gZnVuY3Rpb24ocGVyc29uKSB7CiAgICBsZXQgbmV3X3gsIG5ld195CiAgICBuZXdfeCA9IFIuYWRkKHBlcnNvbi54LCBwZXJzb24udngpCiAgICBuZXdfeSA9IFIuYWRkKHBlcnNvbi55LCBwZXJzb24udnkpCiAgICBpZiAoUi5vcihSLkxUKG5ld194LCAwKSwgUi5HVChuZXdfeCwgNDAwKSkpIHsKICAgICAgICBwZXJzb24udnggPSBSLm11bHRpcGx5KHBlcnNvbi52eCwgLTEpCiAgICB9IGVsc2UgewogICAgICAgIHBlcnNvbi54ID0gbmV3X3gKICAgIH0KICAgIGlmIChSLm9yKFIuTFQobmV3X3ksIDApLCBSLkdUKG5ld195LCAzMDApKSkgewogICAgICAgIHBlcnNvbi52eSA9IFIubXVsdGlwbHkocGVyc29uLnZ5LCAtMSkKICAgIH0gZWxzZSB7CiAgICAgICAgcGVyc29uLnkgPSBuZXdfeQogICAgfQp9CnJhZGl1cyA9IDUKcGVvcGxlID0gUi5tYXAoUi5zZXEoMSwgNTApLCBwZXJzb24pCnNldHVwID0gZnVuY3Rpb24oKSB7CiAgICBjcmVhdGVDYW52YXMoNDAwLCAzMDApCn0KZHJhdyA9IGZ1bmN0aW9uKCkgewogICAgYmFja2dyb3VuZCgwLCAwLCAzMykKICAgIGZvciAobGV0IHBlcnNvbiBvZiBwZW9wbGUpIHsKICAgICAgICBmaWxsKDE5MCwgMTI4LCAwKQogICAgICAgIGNpcmNsZShwZXJzb24ueCwgcGVyc29uLnksIFIubXVsdGlwbHkoMiwgcmFkaXVzKSkKICAgICAgICBtb3ZlKHBlcnNvbikKICAgIH0KfQo=&quot;&gt;&lt;/script&gt;
   &lt;/body&gt;
 &lt;/html&gt;" style="border: none; width: 600px; height: 330px;">
 </iframe>
 #### Summary

 We have learnt that

 -   `#! load_library("p5")` is used to load the
     [p5.js](http://p5js.org/) library,
 -   `setup` and `draw` forms the basic structure of a `p5` canvas,
 -   `background`, `fill` and `circle` are drawing functions from p5.js,
 -   new variables inside a function must be declared before use, and
 -   JavaScript passes object by reference.

 ### Next step

-That’s it\!
-You have successfully written a JavaScript App without actually writing any Javascript\!
+That’s it!
+You have successfully written a JavaScript App without actually writing any Javascript!
 I hope you find the examples easy to follow and are convinced that *using* JavaScript - even to a great extent - does not need to be hard.
 Leveraging the existing JavaScript libraries, `sketch` opens up many new possibilities with visualisations.
 For the next step,

 -   see [Concepts](../concepts/) for the fundamentals of the package,

 -   see [Features](../docs/) for the other features of the package, or

-  - follow the [Tutorials](../tutorials/) to make some interactive visualisations\!
+-   follow the [Tutorials](../tutorials/) to make some interactive visualisations!